Seven Tips for Building a Scalable Data Foundation in Healthcare

 Who doesn’t love new things?
 One of the best things about working at the forefront of data products is that new tools and techniques can be used.
 A key element to allowing your data teams to work quickly while emphasizing accessibility and security is to invest in techniques like data anonymization, synthetic data and differential privacy.
 Supplying your data teams with strong tools for generating synthetic data and allowing your teams to develop against synthetic data that they can manipulate can reduce the risk of data exposure while also ensuring they test against more edge cases.
 Data anonymization can also be a tool for allowing more users to access data for certain use cases without exposing personally identifiable information.
 Data anonymization can be especially useful for analytics teams to perform reporting and research.
 If your reporting and analytics team doesn’t need to know actual users, providing them access to anonymized data or via differential privacy can be a great method to meet their needs while protecting an individual’s privacy.

-By focusing on data accessibility and setting up the right infrastructure from the beginning, health care companies can identify viable data products more quickly and bring them to market faster.
-If harnessed effectively, health care data has the potential to lower costs, reduce hospital re-admissions and emergency department visits, prevent adverse drug effects, improve care coordination, and much more.
-With improved data sharing, heath systems, health plans and other organizations can offer consumers more innovative care, better experiences, and change the way we think about health care.
+By focusing on data accessibility and building a scalable data foundation from the beginning, healthcare companies can identify viable data products more quickly and bring them to market faster.
+If harnessed effectively, healthcare data has the potential to lower costs, reduce hospital re-admissions and emergency department visits, prevent adverse drug effects, improve care coordination, and much more.
+With improved data sharing, heath systems, health plans and other organizations can offer consumers more innovative care, better experiences, and change the way we think about healthcare.